jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Also, a person must give the Commissioner the return if they have no RLWT to pay because of the application of section RL 4 of the Income Tax Act 2007.

 ### 54C Information in relation to payment of RLWT
-(1) This section applies if a person (the vendor) disposes of residential land (the disposal), and the bright-line date for the residential land is within 5 years of—
+(1) This section applies if a person (the vendor) disposes of residential land (the disposal), and the bright-line date for the residential land is either within 5 years if section CZ 39 applies, or within 10 years if section CB 6A applies, of—
   (a) the date on which the instrument to transfer the land to the person was registered under the Land Transfer Act 1952; or (b) their date of acquisition of the land, if an instrument to transfer the land to the person is not registered on or before the bright-line date.
 (2) This section does not apply if the relevant date for the vendor under subsection (1)﻿(a) or (b) is before 1 October 2015.